Privacy

 Where the data lives

-Our server is in the UK.
-Stripe and Proton have their own data flows, but the personal data they handle for us either stays in the UK or is covered by the UK's adequacy arrangements with the US (Stripe) and Switzerland (Proton).
+Our server is in the UK, in a data centre run by our hosting provider under a data processing agreement.
+Mollie and Proton have their own data flows, but the personal data they handle for us either stays in the UK or is covered by the UK's adequacy arrangements with the EU (Mollie) and Switzerland (Proton).
 We do not knowingly send your data anywhere else.

 Your rights